soluk/Getting-and-Cleaning-Data/CodeBook.md

 Step 2 creates `x`, `y`, and `sj` from binding x, y, and subject data respectively. `data` is created from combining these three.

-`tidy` selects from `data` the mean and standard deviation columns and is the working table in which the script relabels its columns using descriptive variables.
+In steps 3-5, `tidy` is created by selecting from `data` the mean and standard deviation columns and is the working table in which the script relabels its columns using descriptive variables.

-Finally, `averages` uses `tidy` to create a new independent data set with the average of each variable for each activity and each subject.
+Finally, in step 6 `averages` uses `tidy` to create a new independent data set with the average of each variable for each activity and each subject.